AthulSPrakash/To-do_app/README.md

 # To Do & Note App using local Storage - React.js
- - App has two sections To-do & Notes for adding to-do list and writing notes.
+ - App has two sections To-do & Notes for adding to-do lists and writing notes.
  - The data is stored in the browser's local cache.
  - Have darkmode for better viewing in low light.
  - Notes have randomised colours, to give users the aesthetic of sticky notes.